prikhi/hkhue/README.md

 # Transition to 6000K over 10 minutes
 hkhue set-light desk -k 6000 -t "$((10 * 60 * 10))"
 ```

+You can install just the daemon or client by running `stack install
+hkhue:exe:hkhue` or `stack install hkhue:exe:hkhued`.

 To see all available commands & flags, run `hkhue --help` or `hkhue <command>
 --help`.